 The State of Washington has experienced an increase in heroin addiction over recent years like the rest of the country.
 Throughout the U.S., overdoses have killed more Americans than traffic accidents.

 Various types of opioid overdoses took over 33,000 lives in 2015.
-The factors of this boost in heroin use is based on a few things.
+The factors of this boost in heroin use are based on a few things.
 The availability has increased and compared to prescription opioids, the price is much lower.
 Heroin amounts confiscated at the southwest border of the U.S. were 500 kg (give or take) from 2000 – 2008.
 In 2013, that amount had quadrupled to 2,196.

-Heroin addiction in Washington State is especially prevalent in the densely-populated cities such as Seattle and Tacoma.
+Heroin addiction in Washington State is especially prevalent in densely-populated cities such as Seattle and Tacoma.
 The fact that these areas are also port cities make this the first stop for many of the drugs being smuggled into the country.

 Washington State Governor Jay Inslee had this to say about the effects of heroin and how it’s being managed.

 “Across our state, we are seeing the terrible effects of heroin and prescription narcotics on our families, friends and communities.
 Although more must be done, we’ve made significant progress in reducing overprescribing of opioids, and with health care reform, a record number of families who just a few years ago had no medical coverage and limited means to regain their health, can now seek treatment for substance use disorders.”

 1. Heroin Use, a Top Concern in Washington State